Research Code Academy Bootcamp · Cohort 1 · 2026

 Call for Partners & Sponsors

 We're building the next generation of ethical tech innovators.
 Your partnership directly funds students, tools, and the community solutions they build.
+Partnership is still open.

 • Tiers from $150 — no ask is too small